rust-lang/rfcs/text/0000-guaranteed-tco.md

 There is also a unwanted interaction between TCO and debugging.
 As TCO by design elides stack frames this information is lost during debugging, that is the parent functions and their local variable values are incomplete.
 As TCO provides a semantic guarantee of constant stack usage it is also not generally possible to disable TCO for debugging builds as then the stack could overflow.
 (Still maybe a compiler flag could be provided to temporarily disable TCO for debugging builds.)

-# Rationale and alternatives
+# TODO Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 ## Why is this design the best in the space of possible designs?
-This design is the best tradeoff between implementation effort and provided functionality.
-Though it
+TODO This design is the best tradeoff between implementation effort and provided functionality.

 ## What other designs have been considered and what is the rationale for not choosing them?